Covid-19: US residents can now choose booster jab different from their original vaccination

 The US Food and Drug Administration on Wednesday authorized booster doses of the Covid-19 vaccines from Moderna Inc and Johnson & Johnson, and said Americans can choose a different shot from their original inoculation as a booster.

-That means all three vaccines authorized in the United States can also be given as boosters to some groups.
+That means all three vaccines authorised in the United States can also be given as boosters to some groups.

 "The availability of these authorized boosters is important for continued protection against Covid-19 disease," acting FDA Commissioner Janet Woodcock said in a statement.
 She noted that data suggests vaccine effectiveness may wane over time in some fully vaccinated people.